Shafik23/takehome/README.md

 This should be a quick little task, but the client is paying us A Billion dollars for it so make sure your implementation is as robust as it is beautiful.

+If you have extra time after you have implemented all the above functionality, some extra credit opportunities include:
+* Unit tests
+* Integration tests
+* Documentation

 Don't forget to `git push` regularly.

 Have fun!